 Concerts are at the heart of what we do, and are still the best way of experiencing the astonishing depth and variety of the string quartet repertoire.

 We offer a wide variety of programmes, drawing on very early chamber music (that's sometimes not even written for the quartet), as well as contemporary music hot off the press.
 And also plenty of the wonderful repertoire in the middle, of course.
+Like many quartets, we have a special fondness for Haydn!

 We are also happy to include education workshops and pre-concert talks in tandem with evening performances, if appropriate.
 Please contact us for more information.